logicbrush/bootstrap-sass/README.md

 # bootstrap-sass

-`bootstrap-sass` is a SASS library for developing themes for average websites.
+A SASS library for designing typical websites.

 ## Modules